Dre Campbell Farm

 Takeaway

-Blister beetles are very prolific when breeding, and they like to travel in crowds.
-This means you’ll have a major infestation before you’re even aware there’s an issue.
+Blister beetles are very prolific when breeding, and they like to travel in groups.
+This means you can have an infestation before you’re even aware there’s an issue.

-By implementing the various prevention methods, you will lower your chances of providing the extremely toxic and destructive blister beetles with a home.
+By implementing the various prevention methods, you will lower your chances of providing blister beetles with a home.

-If, however, you do find the little demons in your garden or hay, the best natural control methods for repelling and killing them are also on the list.
+If, however, you do find the little pests in your garden or hay, the best natural control methods for repelling and killing them are also on the list.

 Some of these methods are quite effective when used alone.
-Others, used in conjunction with some of the others, have done quite a bit to keep them out of the garden and feeding hay.
+Others, used in conjunction with some of the other remedies, have done quite a bit to keep these beetles out of the garden and feeding hay.

 It all depends on how much work you are willing to do before, during, and after there’s a noticeable infestation.